pjwendy/eqmap.net/docs/Project_Overview.md

 # EverQuest Bot Ecosystem - Project Overview

+## 🎉 Major Milestone Achieved - December 2024
+**The bot successfully connects to EQEmu servers and appears in the game UI!** After resolving critical protocol issues with fragment processing and authentication sequences, we have a working foundation for the entire ecosystem.

 ## Vision Statement

 Create a comprehensive ecosystem of autonomous bots for EverQuest Emulator (EQEmu) private servers that can simulate a thriving, populated game world through intelligent automation and centralized management.